 2 x More Men than Women are speaking about Security, International Law, Science & Technology or IT/Telecom.

 In 2016, the first Annual International Gender Champions report, in the panel section we see the gap not only in number, but also in sector and subject.
-We define the gender ratio as the number of males divided by the number of females on panels for a particular theme.
-This chart indicates that, for example, there were more than twice as many males than females on panels on International Law, Telecom/IT, Science/Technology and Security.
-In contrast, there were significantly less males than females on panels on Gender Equality.
+We define the gender ratio as the number of men divided by the number of women on panels for a particular theme.
+This chart indicates that, for example, there were more than twice as many men than women on panels on International Law, Telecom/IT, Science/Technology and Security.
+In contrast, there were significantly less men than women on panels on Gender Equality.
 The vertical line designates the gender parity point.

 One of the most important takeaways from the survey is that Champions have really taken to heart the Panel Parity Pledge and that invoking the Pledge has had positive results.
 Of the 472 panels reported on in our survey, Champions intervened 42% of the time to request a change to the gender balance of a panel on which they participated, and those interventions were successful 84% of the time.
 Of the panels reported on, there were only five instances where Champions withdrew as a result of gender-imbalance.
 Faced with a fait accompli of a single-sex panel, some Champions chose to ask moderators for special measures, such as only taking questions from female members of the audience or adding an empty chair to symbolize the absence of women.
 And many have started to standardize or mainstream their Parity Pledge by including it in all communications regarding their organization of panels.